partrita/DataAnalysis-w-AI-course/week03/README.md

 [slideshow](https://gabors-data-analysis.com/courses/da-w-ai-2025/da-w-ai-02-prompting)

-### What is a good report look like

-*	How does a good report look like?
+### How does a good report look like?

   *	How to write a good short report: structure
   *	good graphs and tables
  	*	Make sure precise language.
 Recap on causal language.

-*	Problems with AI generated reports.
+### Problems with AI generated reports.

- * Using AI as input (like advanced google search) not as output writer (avoid generic text)
+ Use  AI as input (like advanced google search) not as output writer

+ Because
+ * Creates "average" / generic / bland / repetitive text
+ * Convincing but not precise
+ * Not your style and not your exact plan
+ * Too broad (like adds further research)

 ### NO AI